DataDog/integrations-extras/tidb/README.md

 ##### Metric collection

-For containerized environments, after the installation of TiDB integration to Datadog agent image, auto-discovery is configured.
+For containerized environments, after the TiDB check is integrated in the Datadog Agent image, Autodiscovery is configured by default.

-Thus, metrics is automatically collected to Datadog server.
+Thus, metrics are automatically collected to Datadog's server.

-If you need to override default auto-discovery behavior, add Datadog annotations to TiDB Pods:
+If you need to override the default Autodiscovery behavior, add Datadog annotations to TiDB Pods:

 ```yaml
 apiVersion: v1